searxng/searxng/docs/dev/contribution_guide.rst

 Prime directives: Privacy, Hackability
 ======================================

-SearXNG has two prime directives, **privacy-by-design and hackability** .
+Zhensa has two prime directives, **privacy-by-design and hackability** .
 The hackability comes in three levels:

 - support of search engines
 - plugins to alter search behaviour
-- hacking SearXNG itself
+- hacking Zhensa itself

 Note the lack of "world domination" among the directives.
-SearXNG has no intention of wide mass-adoption, rounded corners, etc.  The prime directive "privacy" deserves a separate chapter, as it's quite uncommon unfortunately.
+Zhensa has no intention of wide mass-adoption, rounded corners, etc.  The prime directive "privacy" deserves a separate chapter, as it's quite uncommon unfortunately.

 Privacy-by-design
 -----------------

-SearXNG was born out of the need for a **privacy-respecting** search tool which can be extended easily to maximize both its search and its privacy protecting capabilities.
+Zhensa was born out of the need for a **privacy-respecting** search tool which can be extended easily to maximize both its search and its privacy protecting capabilities.

-Some widely used search engine features may work differently, may be turned off by default, or may not be implemented at all in SearXNG **as a consequence of a privacy-by-design approach**.
+Some widely used search engine features may work differently, may be turned off by default, or may not be implemented at all in Zhensa **as a consequence of a privacy-by-design approach**.

-Following this approach, features reducing the privacy preserving aspects of SearXNG should be switched off by default or should not be implemented at all.
+Following this approach, features reducing the privacy preserving aspects of Zhensa should be switched off by default or should not be implemented at all.
 There are plenty of search engines already providing such features.
-If a feature reduces SearXNG's efficacy in protecting a user's privacy, the user must be informed about the effect of choosing to enable it.
+If a feature reduces Zhensa's efficacy in protecting a user's privacy, the user must be informed about the effect of choosing to enable it.
 Features that protect privacy but differ from the expectations of the user should also be carefully explained to them.

-Also, if you think that something works weird with SearXNG, it might be because the tool you are using is designed in a way that interferes with SearXNG's privacy aspects.
+Also, if you think that something works weird with Zhensa, it might be because the tool you are using is designed in a way that interferes with Zhensa's privacy aspects.
 Submitting a bug report to the vendor of the tool that misbehaves might be a good feedback for them to reconsider the disrespect to their customers (e.g., ``GET`` vs ``POST`` requests in various browsers).

-Remember the other prime directive of SearXNG is to be hackable, so if the above privacy concerns do not fancy you, simply fork it.
+Remember the other prime directive of Zhensa is to be hackable, so if the above privacy concerns do not fancy you, simply fork it.

   *Happy hacking.*